BenMullan/carpe-datum/readme.md

 	<img src="https://raw.githubusercontent.com/BenMullan/carpe-datum/main/src/(resources)/images/jsrpa-video-thumbnail.jpg" width="100%" />
 <a/>

+## What's going on
+I spent 5 months with a process-automation team.
+They used an amazing peice of [flowcharting software](https://www.google.com/search?q=blue+prism+automate+desktop+screenshot&tbm=isch) from 2003,

 **The concept**: a server hosts a pool of ~50 headless chromium browsers (running without a visible user-interface).
 A library of pre-defined baps (browser-automated processes - eg clicking through a series of steps on a webpage and scraping some output) exists on the server, which provides a http-API for triggering & scheduling the execution of baps on browsers from the pool.
 An easy-to-use UI enables live previews and interaction with all headless browsers.
 When a bap is executed, a full playwright trace is captured, recording the precise state of the DOM at each point during bap-execution.